pamlesleylu/pamlesleylu.github.io/_drafts/donut-charts-basics-js.md

 ## Circles to Pies

 Not really well-versed in Canvas.
-I resorted to guessing where changes are needed because of presseed for time.
+I resorted to guessing where changes are needed because of pressed for time.
 I didn't like this so I went ahead and studied basics online.

 Donut charts are just pie charts with a smaller circle in the middle.
 Pie charts are just overlapping partially filled-circles with different colors.